The Best GRE Math Tips to Get Your Dream Score

 Geometry is the visual side of mathematics.
 You’ll need to be familiar with the properties of lines, angles, circles, triangles, quadrilaterals, and other polygons.
 There will be questions about area and perimeter, as well as proportional thinking in similar figures and the proper use of the Pythagorean Theorem, as well as a light sprinkling of three-dimensional figures (aka, solid geometry).

-magoosh GRE math tips video lesson icon with purple figure To make sure you’re up to speed on key GRE geometry formulas and concepts, check out our video lessons on Geometry Strategies and Angles in Circles.
+magoosh GRE math tips video lesson icon with purple figure To make sure you’re up to speed on key GRE geometry formulas and concepts, check out our video lessons on Geometry Strategies and Circle Properties.

 Data Analysis

 Topics covered under Data Analysis include basic statistics (mean, median, mode, range, etc.), as well as interpretation of data displayed in graphs, charts, and tables.
 Further topics delve into probability, random variables, and the normal distribution.
 If you are good at real-world applications of mathematics, then data analysis is your area!
-In any case, make sure to check out our GRE data interpretation practice and our post on the GRE math trick of the Dash Method to brush up your skills for this concept area.
+Whether you’re comfortable with these concepts or not, check out our GRE data interpretation practice and our post on the GRE math trick of the Dash Method to brush up your skills for this concept area.

-magoosh GRE math tips video lesson icon with purple figure If Data Analysis isn’t your forte, our video lessons on Standard Deviation, Introduction to Probability, Introduction to Counting, and Venn Diagrams can help you out.
+magoosh GRE math tips video lesson icon with purple figure If you know that Data Analysis isn’t your forte, our video lessons on Standard Deviation, Introduction to Probability, Introduction to Counting, and Venn Diagrams can help you out.

 Conclusion

-Through a combination of a positive mindset, lots of practice, and access to the best of the best prep materials, you can get the GRE math score you need to pursue your goals!
+If you are certain that most of your GRE prep will focus on quantitative material, check out our advice for curating a Math-Focused GRE Study Schedule.
+With the right study plan in place, a positive mindset, lots (and lots) of practice, and access to the best of the best prep materials, you can get the GRE math score you need to pursue your goals!

 Author